siberian-pi/circuit-centric-quantum-classifiers/readme.md

+Notes: This code does not work well.
+Just a test.

 2018.08.04

 The code is slow and costs nearly 3 minutes for each (im,label), where im is a 1024 dimension complex vector.
 The training set in MNIST has 60000 such pairs and the expected running time is roughly 100 days thus unbearable.